SilbigerLab/pH_Spec/Protocols/README.md

 2. Set wavelengths to 730nm, 578nm, 434nm
 3. Deselect Pathcheck
 4. Deselect Shake
-5. Select Well read mode
+5. More Settings: Read Order: Well
 6. Press OK to save these settings
 7. From the Document page, right click Plate1 and duplicate until you have 4 plates under your Experiment
 8. Rename the first two plates as Tris1 and Tris2, then the next two plates as Plate1 and Plate2
 9. In both Tris1 and Tris2 General Settings, select the Read area as the first three wells in column 1.
-These will be your initiral tris triplicates
+These will be your initiral tris triplicates.
+    1. Wells highlighted in black will be read.
+Cells highlighted in white will be skipped.
 10. In both Plate1 and Plate2 General Settings, select the Read area as all the wells you need to run triplicates of your samples **excluding the first three wells in column1** because these wells will still contain tris during your plate reads, but we do not want to save the tris data in these plate reads.
 11. For both the Tris and Plate reads, the first plate will be run without dye, and the second plate will be run with dye.
 Two separate plates need to be assigned for each set of plate reads so that no data is overwritten by subseuquent reads.

 <a name=Temperature_control></a> **Temperature Control**
+1. Observe the current instrument temperature on the SMP7 Home page upper left corner.
 1. In SMP7 select "Temperature" from Instrument Commands in the main toolbar.
 1. Turn Temperature Control "On" and type the desired temperature (ranges from 15C to 66C)
     1. Instrument needs time to stabilize at temperature, so plan to set the temperature well-enough in advance of when you'll do your plate read.